flutter/website/src/cookbook/networking/fetch-data.md

 network request.
 It includes a factory constructor that creates an `Album` from JSON.

-Converting JSON by hand is only one option.
+Converting JSON using pattern matching is only one option.
 For more information, see the full article on
 [JSON and serialization][].